 The latter case is dangerous, as the tree is more likely to be uprooted amidst a storm (read: problems).
 A swinging and flexible tree is more likely to withstand a storm and find newer ways to survive.

 It’s not wrong to say that design thinking played a crucial role in helping many organizations survive during the pandemic lockdowns.
 Their creative and uncommon ways, which were targeted towards solving people’s problems, kept them connected with their customers.
-The same way Design Thinking is applicable to the nation as well, if people of India start thinking empathetically and creatively, I am sure the design of an ever progresive India will soon convert to an ever thriving India.
+In the same way, Design Thinking is applicable to the nation as well, if the people of India start thinking empathetically and creatively, I am sure the design of an ever-progressive India will soon convert to an ever-thriving India.

 Crux: